cardano-foundation/CIPs/CPS-0010/README.md

 Wallets are a foundational element of Web3, being the primary interface between users and blockchains.
 Wallet connectors allow users to connect their wallet to web-based stacks, allowing a wide range of specialized experiences.

-Wallet connector standards consist of two parts; connection standard and API.
+Wallet connector standards consist of two parts: the connection standard and the API.
-With the connection standard defining how the wallet and dApp initiate communication, for example using an injected Javascript object.
+The connection standard defines how the wallet and dApp initiate communication, for example, using an injected Javascript object.
 The API defines what communications look like between the dApp and wallet post connection.

 This problem statement is concerned with the issues surrounding Cardano's current and future wallet connectors.